mrcnski/signor.dev/_posts/2022-07-10-simple-inline-images-in-org-mode.md

 First, add these lines to your config file:

 {% highlight elisp linedivs %}
+(setq
  ;; Inline images.
  org-startup-with-inline-images t
  org-image-actual-width nil
+ )
 {% endhighlight %}

 The first line will load existing inline images when you open an org file.
 (When you add inline images later, you'll still have to run `M-x org-redisplay-inline-images` or reload the file.)